sugarlabs/RPi-Docs/src/virtual-machine.md

 4. **Configure Virtual Machine Settings**:
    - Select the newly created virtual machine and click on "Settings".
    - Under "System", change the boot order to boot from the virtual optical disk.
-   - Under "Storage", add the Raspberry Pi OS Lite image as the optical disk.
+   - Under "Storage", add the Raspberry Pi OS image / Raspberry Pi lite as the optical disk.

 5. **Boot and Install Raspberry Pi OS**:
    - Start the virtual machine and follow the on-screen prompts to install Raspberry Pi OS.